libffi/libffi/README.md

 exist yet; run ./autogen.sh first.

 You may want to tell configure where to install the libffi library and header files.
-To do that, use the --prefix configure switch.
+To do that, use the ``--prefix`` configure switch.
 Libffi will install under /usr/local by default.

-If you want to enable extra run-time debugging checks use the the --enable-debug configure switch.
+If you want to enable extra run-time debugging checks use the the ``--enable-debug`` configure switch.
 This is useful when your program dies mysteriously while using libffi.

-Another useful configure switch is --enable-purify-safety.
+Another useful configure switch is ``--enable-purify-safety``.
 Using this will add some extra code which will suppress certain warnings when you are using Purify with libffi.
 Only use this switch when using Purify, as it will slow down the library.

-If you don't want to build documentation, use the --disable-docs configure switch.
+If you don't want to build documentation, use the ``--disable-docs`` configure switch.

 It's also possible to build libffi on Windows platforms with